 Translating 'Self' and 'Others' Waves of Protest Under the Greek Junta.

 Asimakoulas, D (2009) Translating 'Self' and 'Others' Waves of Protest Under the Greek Junta.
-The Sixties: a journal of history, politics and culture, 2 (1).
-25-47.
-ISSN 1754-1328
+The Sixties: a journal of history, politics and culture, 2 (1). pp. 25-47.

 Available under License : See the attached licence file.

-The years of the Greek Junta (1967-1974) were the most recent, tragic period of modern Greek history.
-They are mostly remembered for their shocking oppression and for the massive anti‐authoritarian student movement that arose in response.
-This essay presents and analyzes protest activities under the Greek Junta, grouping them into three broad “waves”: passive resistance and clandestine activity; elaborate cultural activity; and mass mobilization.
-Networks of resistance gradually developed with the convergence of the needs of various sectors of society.
-The role of culture proved instrumental, because it served as the arena where meaningful discourse was interpreted and re-interpreted against the backdrop of local and global demands.
+The Greek junta (1967-1974) can be seen as the as the most recent black page of modern Greek history.
+It is mostly remembered in terms of shocking oppression as well as for the massive antiauthoritarian student movement that took place in a global sixties context.
+This paper summarizes significant protest activities under the Greek junta, an authoritarian regime that was in a state of flux.
+Events are categorized under three broad protest waves: passive resistance/clandestine activities, elaborate cultural activity and mass mobilization.
+As is shown, networks of resistance developed gradually with the convergence of the needs of various sectors or society.
+Effective opposition meant resorting to “meaningful” discourse in an authoritarian context.
+The role of culture in this context proved to be instrumental, because it served as the arena where this meaningful discourse was interpreted and re-interpreted against the backdrop of local and global demands.
 Cultural activity and consumption morphed into ideological and organizational preparation that eventually determined the stakes of an open antiauthoritarian movement.

 |Additional Information :||This is an electronic version fo an article published as Asimakoulas D (2009).
 Translating 'Self' and 'Others' Waves of Protest Under the Greek Junta.
 The Sixties: a journal of history, politics and culture 2(1):25-47 Available online at: http://www.tandfonline.com/toc/rsix20/2/1|

-|Deposited On:||22 Nov 2012 17:05|
+|Date Deposited :||22 Nov 2012 17:05|